 The books, documents, and ephemera were gathered in the course of the collective’s study to produce a ‘cognitive map’ of Vancouver’s current political conjuncture.
 Bringing together materials including international case studies of urban planning, social housing design manuals, and printed matter produced in local campaigns for ‘the right to the city’, the collection is intended not only as an interpretive device for understanding Vancouver’s permanent real estate crisis, but moreover provide the tools to transform the present.

-- Vincent Tao is the Librarian at Pollyanna Library, where he is responsible for the collection and associated programs.
-Tao’s recent projects at 221A include Notes on Political Ecologies, N.O.P.E.
+- Vincent Tao’s projects at 221A include Notes on Political Ecologies, N.O.P.E.
 2016; Rereading Room: the Vancouver Women’s Bookstore, 2016; Parallax Study: The New Romantics, 2017; and Deep Blue Open Archive, 2017.
-Recently, Tao took part in documenta 14’s aneducation program at Under the Mango Tree—Sites of Learning, travelling to Kassel to present and workshop the 221A’s forthcoming educational programming.
+Tao took part in documenta 14’s aneducation program at Under the Mango Tree—Sites of Learning, travelling to Kassel to present and workshop 221A’s educational programming.
 His independent research and organizing work concerns urban displacement and the right to the city.
 Prior to moving to Vancouver, Tao studied at McGill University in Montreal, where he was the outreach coordinator for a worker-run community kitchen.

 - Alex Braidek is interested in the composition and situation of short fiction.
 He has been researching the current effects of neoliberalism.
 Particularly, as it has pertained to the Vancouver Housing market, the role of the state in social welfare, and its failures in local politics.
 He is interested currently in the role of artists in this process of neoliberalization and the notion of artistic resistance.